darlanalves/angular-di-annotations/README.md

 ```

-It will inject the module declaration as follows:
+You will run the JS script through this library and it will inject the AngularJS module syntax as follows:

 ```
 function ThisIsAController($scope) {}